 How to calculate net force?

 A uniform thin cylindrical disk of mass M and radius R is attached to two identical massless springs of spring constant k which are fixed to the wall as shown in the figure.
 The springs are attached to the axle of the disk symmetrically on either side at a distance d from its centre.
-The axle is massless and both the springs and the axle are in horizontal plane.
+The axle is massless and both the springs and the axle are in the horizontal plane.

 The unstretched length of each spring is L.